Larapinta (NT)

 The level of cultural diversity witnessed in Larapinta was found to be above average when compared nationally for a number of language and cultural background related metrics

-Larapinta's population showed high cultural diversity, with 23.1% born overseas and 26.6% speaking a language other than English at home.
-Christianity was the predominant religion, comprising 47.8% of Larapinta's population.
-Notably, the 'Other' religious category had a higher representation in Larapinta (2.2%) compared to the rest of Northern Territory (5.2%).
+Larapinta's population was found to be more culturally diverse than most local markets, with 23.1% born overseas and 26.6% speaking a language other than English at home.
+Christianity was the predominant religion in Larapinta, comprising 47.8% of its population.
+However, the category 'Other' was notably overrepresented in Larapinta at 2.2%, compared to Regional NT's average of 5.2%.

 Frequently Asked Questions - Diversity